-- (4) During the specified period, a person entering into or departing from the Erongo region must, at the point of entry or departure into the region, enter into a register kept by an authorised officer, particulars that are specified in that register. - (5) A person who contravenes or fails to comply with subregulation (1) or refuses to enter particulars in the register as required under subregulation (4) commits an offence and is on conviction liable to a fine not exceeding N\$2 000 or to imprisonment for a period not exceeding six months or to both such fine and such imprisonment. - (6) If an authorised officer finds a person under circumstances which create a reasonable suspicion that the person is likely to contravene subregulation (1) or (4), that authorised officer may instruct the person to stop the journey in question and failure to obey such an instruction is deemed to be a contravention of, or failure to comply with that subregulation, and that person is liable to the penalties provided for in subregulation (5).
+- (4) A permit referred to in subregulation (3), may contain conditions relating to - - (a) the entering of quarantine facilities at a designated place; - (b) having a specified test taken at a specified place; and - (c) entering isolation facilities if the result of the test indicates that the person is infected with COVID-19. - (5) The Inspector-General of the Namibian Police may after consultation with the Executive Director of the Ministry of Health and Social Services issue directives to police officers relating to the issuing of permits, which directives must be consistent with these regulations, and which Directives may require consultation with any functionary indicated therein. - (6) During the specified period, a person entering into or departing from the Erongo region or the restricted area must, at every point where so required by an authorised officer, enter into a register kept by an authorised officer, the particulars that are specified in that register. - (7) A person who contravenes or fails to comply with subregulation (1) or (6), or fails to comply with a condition imposed under subregulation (4), commits an offence and is on conviction liable to a fine not exceeding N\$2 000 or to imprisonment for a period not exceeding six months or to both such fine and such imprisonment. - (8) If an authorised officer finds a person under circumstances which create a reasonable suspicion that the person is likely to contravene subregulation (1) or (6), that authorised officer may instruct the person to stop the journey in question and failure to obey such an instruction is deemed to be a contravention of, or failure to comply with that subregulation, and that person is liable to the penalties provided for in subregulation (7).